FAQ I – The Macroregions

 – public launch of the Procedure for the Assembly of the Mediterranean Macroregion with open and transparent rules;

 – formal establishment of the Assembly of the Mediterranean Macroregion;

-– open call with transparent criteria of each Action Group;
+– open call with transparent criteria for each Action Group;

-– incorporation and hinging of the Action Groups in the Assembly of the Mediterranean Macroregion;
+– incorporation and incorporation of the Action Groups in the Assembly of the Mediterranean Macroregion;

 – objective verification of each participatory request with review of the Action Groups;

 – establishment of the Bureau of the Assembly of the Mediterranean Macro-region ;;

 – verification of the powers of the same Assembly of the Mediterranean Macro-region with examination of every possible relief;